-If you’re wearing a suit and horsebit loafers to the wedding, you’ll need to wear over-the-calf socks.
+If you’re wearing a formal suit and horsebit loafers to the wedding, consider a longer pair of socks (eg. over the calf socks).

-But if you’re wearing loafers (either horsebit, tassel, or penny) to a casual wedding, you could potentially get away with wearing invisible (no-show) socks.
+But if you’re wearing loafers (either horsebit, tassel, or penny) to a smart-casual wedding, go for no-show socks.